Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-10.md

 ### Active Learning — Write Your Specifications (15 min)

-Take the test target list you built in Lesson 9.
+Open `TEST-TARGETS.md` from your PostKit repo.
+Your targets are already written in the Behavior/Setup/Action/Assert/Failure format — review them and tighten any that are vague.

-For each target, write a full specification using the format above.
+Ask yourself for each one: if I handed this to someone who had never seen my app, could they write the test from this spec alone?
+If not, add the missing detail.

-Aim for at least three complete specifications before moving on.
-These are what you will use to write your AI prompts.
+Aim to have at least three tight specifications before moving on.
+These go directly into your AI prompts.

 ---